pybricks/pybricks.github.io/learn/making-programs/your-first-program.md

 other settings may change when you do.
 For example, if you select _straight_, an option appears to choose how many millimeters.
 But if you select _turn_, an option appears to choose how many degrees.

-# The comment block

-No matter how simple your program is, it is _always_ a good idea to document your work.
-Code comments help you document your work for yourself and others.
-Even if a design choice appears obvious today, a comment will help you remember a few weeks later.

-{% include diagram.html data=page.img_setup_comments %}

-Some comments can be descriptive.
-They might summarize what a sequence of blocks do.
-Other comments can describe _why_ you've done it in a particular way.
-You can also describe the required conditions that are needed to run your program.
-Comments are filtered out before your code is sent to the robot, so comments have no impact on performance or robot code size.

-It is possible to leave a comment block floating on the canvas if you need to, but it is best practice to attach it like a normal block.
-This way, it moves along with your code automatically when you add other blocks above or below it.

 # Further exploration